-Manual
+Manual |

-The first set of options deals with baseline removal tools.
-By default, the US-SOMO HPLC-SAXS module will utilize an Integral of I(t) baseline removal tool.
 The method is based upon the assumption that capillary fouling deposits are formed in proportion to the sample intensity while exposed to the beam (and that the buffer is not responsible).
-We have developed a mathematical model of this condition and implemented it as the integral baseline procedure.

-This is an iterative procedure and the numberof steps can be set in the Maximum iterations: field (default: 5 iterations).
+This is an iterative procedure and the number of steps can be set in the Maximum iterations: field (default: 5 iterations).
 The program will generate a baseline at each iterative step, which will be showed when testing the results.

 As part of this procedure, the epsilon value corresponds to the intensity fouling deposits constant and an early termination criteria can be defined here which will stop the iterative procedure when the difference in epsilon between iterations is less than or equal to the epsilon early termination limit field (default: none).